 Another question that can be addressed with these data is the relationship between CWV and the transition from suppressed convection to more normal conditions.
-Figure 9 shows composites made on the beginning of events larger than the median positive precipitation rate (0.97 mm hr-1) and preceded by periods below that rate lasting at least 48 hr (184 events).
-These figures show that, even in the absence of significant rain at Nauru, there is a rise of CWV preceding the return to normal rainfall.
-The CWV and CLW values before precipitation are lower than normal in Fig. 9, with higher levels afterwards corresponding to wetter conditions (the nonsmoothed peak at zero lag, inset at log scale, reaches 7.9 mm hr-1).
-Between around -36 hr and -12 hr, there is a slow increase in CWV of approximately 2 mm, fairly consistent with that seen in Fig. 7a.
-After -12 hr or so, the increase accelerates, increasing over 5 mm between about -6 and zero hr lag.
-The latter steep increase is also consistent with Fig. 7a, and could be associated with the involvement of mesoscale processes on top of the synopticscale background.
+Figure 9 shows composites made on the beginning of events larger than the median positive precipitation rate (0.97 mm h^{-1}) and preceded by periods below that rate lasting at least 48 h (184 events).
+These figures show that even in the absence of significant rain at Nauru, there is a rise of CWV preceding the return to normal rainfall.
+The CWV and CLW values before precipitation are lower than normal in Fig. 9, with higher levels afterward corresponding to wetter conditions (the nonsmoothed peak at zero lag, inset at log scale, reaches 7.9 mm h-1).
+Between around -36 and -12 h, there is a slow increase in CWV of approximately 2 mm, fairly consistent with that seen in Fig. 7a.
+After -12 h or so, the increase accelerates, increasing over 5 mm between about -6- and 0-h lag.
+The latter steep increase is also consistent with Fig. 7a and could be associated with the involvement of mesoscale processes on top of the synoptic-scale background. a.
+0.04